Yomou

 Yomou (N’ko: ߦߏ߭ߡߎ߲߬) is a town located in southeastern Guinea.
 It is the capital of Yomou Prefecture.
 It has an estimated population of 29,138 (2008) growing from 9,661 (1996).

-The town is inhabited mainly inhabited by the Guerze (Kpelle) and Mano (or Manon) peoples.
+The town is inhabited mainly by the Guerze (Kpelle) and Mano (or Manon) peoples.
 The surrounding area borders Liberia to the east.

 A number of refugees crossed the border to Yomou during the First and Second Liberian Civil Wars, accounting for its recent growth.